 The book became an instant Sunday Times bestseller hitting No. 10 on half a week’s sales.
 It reached No.2 on the Times Waterstones chart, became a Tesco Non-Fiction Book Club pick with nationwide in-store promotion and has been reprinted multiple times.

 This campaign aimed to engage everyone without the recourse to public shaming seen in much debate and we’re proud we were able to bring Emma’s important, nuanced, academically robust message to a mass audience.
-We were also thrilled to have our work recognised by the Publisher’s Publicity Circle, winning the Award for Best Paperback Original Campaign.
+We were also thrilled to have our work recognised by the Publisher’s Publicity Circle, shortlisted for the Award for Best Paperback Original Campaign.

 Let us tell your story EMAIL US